Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Validate market demand before investing time and money by talking to potential customers, conducting surveys, and researching competitors to confirm people will pay for your solution.
+• Validate market demand before investing by talking directly to potential customers, running surveys, and analysing competitors to confirm people are willing to pay for your solution.

 What makes a good business idea

-• There’s a clear way to make money from it
+• Has profit potential: There's a clear way to make money from it.

 These points help you focus on ideas with real potential.